apache/arrow/java/README.md

 ## Test Logging Configuration

-When running tests, Arrow Java uses the LOGBack logger with SLF4J.
-By default, LOGBack has a log level set to DEBUG.
+When running tests, Arrow Java uses the Logback logger with SLF4J.
+By default, Logback has a log level set to DEBUG.
 Besides setting this level programmatically, it can also be configured with a file named either "logback.xml" or "logback-test.xml" residing in the classpath.
 The file location can also be specified in the Maven command line with the following